Roger Federer career statistics: Historic achievements

-Federer has won 20 Grand Slam men's singles titles, third behind Djokovic (22) and Nadal (22).
+Federer won 20 Grand Slam men's singles titles, third behind Novak Djokovic (24) and Rafael Nadal (22).
 He was the first male player to win more than 14 Grand Slams.
-He has reached 31 Grand Slam singles finals, second-most behind Djokovic (10 consecutive, and another 8 consecutive—the two longest streaks in men's tennis history), 23 consecutive semifinal appearances, and 36 consecutive quarterfinal appearances.
+He reached 31 Grand Slam singles finals, second-most behind Djokovic (10 consecutive, and another 8 consecutive—the two longest streaks in men's tennis history), a record 23 consecutive semifinal appearances, and a record 36 consecutive quarterfinal appearances.
 He is one of eight men to have won a career Grand Slam (winning all four majors at least once) and the second of four players to have won a career Grand Slam on three different surfaces, hard, grass, and clay courts, after Andre Agassi and before Nadal and Djokovic.

 Federer is the only male player to win five consecutive US Open titles (2004–08) in the Open Era and in the process win 40 consecutive matches at the US Open.
-Federer achieved a record streak of 10 consecutive major finals (2005 Wimbledon to 2007 US Open) and never lost 2 consecutive finals during this streak.

 Federer is the second male player to reach French Open and Wimbledon finals in the same year for four consecutive years (2006–2009), after Björn Borg (1978–81).
 Federer is the only male player to appear in seven consecutive Wimbledon finals (2003–2009), second behind Ivan Lendl's record of eight consecutive US Open finals (1982–1989).
 Federer is second male player to win 40 consecutive Wimbledon matches after Borg and in the process became the only male player to win 40 consecutive matches at two Grand Slams (Wimbledon and the US Open).
-Federer has won 11 hard court major titles (6 at the Australian Open and 5 at the US Open), second behind only Novak Djokovic (13).
+Federer has won 11 hard court major titles (6 at the Australian Open and 5 at the US Open), second behind Djokovic (14).

-Federer appeared in the French Open, Wimbledon and US Open finals in the same year for four consecutive years (2006–2009), surpassing the old record of Borg who achieve the same task three times in his (Borg) career (1978, 1980–81).
-Federer is the only male player to appear in Wimbledon and US Open finals in the same year for 6 consecutive years (2004–2008) and won both of them in the same year for 4 consecutive years (2004–2007).
-Federer has 11 runner-up showings in Grand Slam tournament finals, a record tied with Lendl and later Djokovic.
+Federer appeared in the French Open, Wimbledon and US Open finals in the same year for four consecutive years (2006–2009), surpassing the old record of Borg who achieve the same feat three times (1978, 1980–81).
+Federer is the only male player to appear in Wimbledon and US Open finals in the same year for 6 consecutive years (2004–2009) and won both of them in the same year for 4 consecutive years (2004–2007).